souvikun/My-DWM-Setup/README.md

 git clone into your home folder and do
->sudo makepkg install
+>sudo makepkg install />
->should be good to go.
+should be good to go.

 Don't forget to
 >sudo pacman -Syu xorg